Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Apple Watch Series 3 provides all of the best things about Apple Watch including a built-in heart rate sensor, water-resistance down to 50-meters, and access to all the best Apple Watch apps.

 There is a reason that Apple still proudly sells the Apple Watch Series 3; it’s an excellent product that still brings the best of Apple Watch to your wrist.
 Featuring a high-resolution Retina display that shines at 1000-nits, you’ll be able to see your Watch face even in the brightest sunlight.
 If you decide to take a dive, the Series 3 also sports Water-resistance down to an impressive 50-meters.
-While Series 3 doesn’t feature fall detection, it can still contact local emergency services with the hold-down of a single button.
+While the Apple Watch Series 3 doesn’t feature fall detection, it can still contact local emergency services with the hold-down of a single button.

 Other features that you won’t find on the Series 3, but can be found on the Series 5, include international emergency calling, a built-in GPS, and an ECG heart health app.
 However, if you can live without the features mentioned previously, the Apple Watch Series 3 continues to be one of the best smartwatches on the market.
+Note: Although it is no longer available from Apple, the Apple Watch Series 4 had larger displays, more advanced sensors, and a faster CPU than its predecessor the Apple Watch Series 3.

 Award: BEST BUDGET